Forgot to Report 1099 Income: Will the IRS Catch It?

 Is It a Crime If I Forgot to Include a 1099 on My Tax Return?

 Taxpayers who fail to report 1099 income but amend their return in time or respond to a CP notice are generally not in trouble with the IRS.
-However, if the detects criminal willfulness, the IRS will launch a criminal investigation.
+However, if the IRS detects criminal willfulness, it will launch a criminal investigation.

 What If You Cannot Pay Taxes on the Missing 1099?